Theodora von Hermansthal

 Theodora von Hermansthal (3 July 1835 – 13 November 1918) was a Slovenian miniature painter.

-Theodora von Hermansthal was born in in Laibach (present day Ljubljana, Slovenia) in the Kingdom of Illyria, part of the Austrian Empire.
+She was born in in Laibach (present day Ljubljana, Slovenia) in the Kingdom of Illyria, part of the Austrian Empire.

 Von Hermansthal studied under Karl Blaas at the Venice Academy of Art.
 Her 1869 miniature portrait of Dorothea Schulz von Strasznitsky was included in the 1877 exhibition at the Academy of Fine Arts Vienna.